Being an active owner

 “We use several different active ownership tools in our engagement process,” says Eric Pedersen, Head of Responsible Investments at Nordea Asset Management.
-“We collaborate with other investors, sign letters to management and board of directors, go on field visits and make our voice heard through voting and filing shareholder proposals.
-Currently, because of the COVID-19 situation, we use Teams and Zoom meetings to keep in touch with the companies we engage in.”
+“We collaborate with other investors, sign letters to management and board of directors, go on field visits and make our voice heard through voting and filing shareholder proposals.”

 To attain the SDGs (UN Sustainable Development Goals) and keep global warming below 1.5°C above pre-industrial levels, all sectors and companies must actively participate in co-creating a greener economy.
 Already in 2007, we signed the Principles for Responsible Investment and have co-founded the ground-breaking UNEP FI Principles for Responsible Banking, now signed by 220 banks globally.
 We are involved in several global initiatives that promote sustainability and believe in making a difference together.
 A recent example of a successful collaboration was the coalition of investors we led against the coal plant Vung Ang 2 in Vietnam.